Jim6388/Tutorial-CustomDebianPackage/README.md

     - `openssh-client`
   - Install any missing packages: Use `apt` to install them.
 - Secure Your Connection:
-  - Create an SSH key pair: This is vital for publishing your code on to PPA.
+  - Create an SSH key pair: This is vital for publishing your code to PPA.
   - Follow these clear [steps](https://help.launchpad.net/YourAccount/CreatingAnSSHKeyPair)
 - Verify Your Identity:
   - Create an OpenPGP key pair: This is crucial for: